h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![r-default-xgb-predictions](assets/r-default-xgb-predictions.png)

 **Note:** We are printing the default number of rows for our predictions frame.
-However, if you want to see more rows, you can use the `.head()` function and adjust the value of `n` the same way we did when we printed the first ten rows of the dataset at the beginning of this tutorial.
+However, if you want to see more rows, you can use the `.head()` function and adjust the value of `n` the same way we did when we printed the first ten rows of the dataset at the beginning of this self-paced course.

 In the first six predictions, we can see that they are somewhat close to the actual value, except for the first sample, which is more than 1.5% off.
 We can see that samples such as this one, might make the RMSE higher than the MAE, because of the penalty added in the RMSE calculation.